 The acronym of Doctor of Pharmacy is Pharm.D.
 It is a pre-Ph.D postgraduate program equivalent to the doctoral degree.
 The Pharm.D course duration is 6 years which include 1 year of internship.
 Eligibility criteria for this course are 12th-grade graduates (10+2) with Physics and Chemistry as compulsory subjects along with Mathematics or Biology.
 B.Pharm graduates can also go for Pharm.D course and the course duration will be 4 years.
 Pharm.D graduates are the only pharmacy service which as the direct contact with the patient in the health care systems.
-Pharm.D deals with the clinical study of various drugs and clinical research experiments, which helps in the treatment of patients.
-For the ones who are interested in pursuing Ph.D degree, Pharm.D students can directly apply without any master degrees.
+Pharm.D syllabus deals with the clinical study of various drugs and clinical research experiments, which helps in the treatment of patients.
+For the ones who are interested in pursuing Ph.D degree the Pharm.D Scope is high and the students can directly apply without any master degrees.

 The course fee will vary based on the college/university one is studying and also the quota one got admitted to this course.
 The average fee for Pharm.D course is INR 50,000 to 2 lakhs per annum.

 The salary scale will differ based on one's experience and knowledge towards the filed.
 The average Pharm.D salary will be INR 3.5 lakh per annum.